furry13/draft-buraglio-deprecate7050/draft-ietf-v6ops-prefer8781.md

 Transitioning from the [RFC7050] heuristic to using the [RFC8781] approach might require a period where both mechanisms coexist.
 The duration of such period and feasibility of discontinuing DNS64 support, relying solely on RA-based PREF64 signaling in a given network depends on the endpoint footprint, particularly the presence and number of endpoints running outdated operating systems, which do not support [RFC8781].
+Operators are advised to take those factors into account prior to the migration.

 Migrating away from DNS64-based discovery also reduces dependency on DNS64 in general, thereby eliminating DNSSEC and DNS64 incompatibility concerns (Section 6.2 of [RFC6147]).